Tuesday 28 August 2018

 Method:

-1. Put the salmon fish fillets in an oven dish. mix the creme fraiche with the herbs and spices and pour it over the fillets.
-Place halved cherry tomatoes on the fillets as well.
-Bake in the oven at 200 degrees for about 30-40 until cooked through and golden.
+1. Place the salmon fillets in an ovenproof dish.
+Mix the creme fraiche with the herbs and spices, and pour the mixture over the fillets.
+Add halved cherry tomatoes on top.
+Bake in the oven at 200 degrees for about 30-40 minutes, or until the fish is cooked through and golden.

-2. Serve it with boiled potatoes and steamed vegetables such as broccoli, carrots and cauliflower.
+2. Serve the baked salmon with boiled potatoes and steamed vegetables such as broccoli, carrots, and cauliflower.
+Enjoy this flavorful and nutritious meal!

 Enjoy!